In Search of the Missing Fundamental: by Richard K. Jones

 Why Copper?

-The amplitude of sound will diminish over time due to resistance.
-The decay of amplitude over time is called damping.
+The amplitude of sound diminishes over time because energy is lost through various damping mechanisms.
+The resulting decay in amplitude is the audible effect of this damping.
 For timpani, there are five possible reasons for energy loss resulting in the damping of the sound emitted from the instrument.
 47 48 50

 1) radiation of sound